hmisonne/Canoo_SWOPS_test/README.md

 ## Running the project

 ### Backend
-From the `/backend` folder run on Windows:
+From the `/backend` folder run
+On Windows:
 ```
-py -m pip install -r requirements.txt`.
+py -m pip install -r requirements.txt
 ```
 On macOS and Linux:
 ```